Chicago, Humor, John Hughes, Menopause

 writing at John Hughes grave

-That night, my dear friend Vikki messaged me, asking how my day went, and I told her that I had a feeling that I had spent the day with John Hughes, if that makes sense.
+That night, my friend Vikki messaged me, asking how it went, and I told her I felt like I had spent the day with John Hughes, if that makes sense.

 “I think I’ll write one more post and then drop it,” I replied.
-Allow the John Hughes Museum concept die with him.”
+“Let the John Hughes Museum concept die with him.”

 John Hughes grave site